When you go on a family-friendly holiday, you imagine that your kids can make a reasonable amount of noise.

 “I recently stayed in a holiday cottage attached to some other holiday cottages,” wrote the mum.
 “Unfortunately, the first morning we were there, my toddler started to cut a tooth.
 He was crying on and off for about 30 minutes from about 7.
 We then left to go out for the day at 8am.”

-While this was not a particularly lengthy amount of the noise, the owner of the holiday complex was not happy.
+Though the amount of noise didn’t last all that long, the owner of the holiday complex was not happy.
 “While on the way to our car, I was approached by the owner and asked to keep the noise down,” said the mum.

 Babies make noise